 This FHFund project will complement the efforts of a new State Workgroup – created in the 2023 Minnesota legislative session – which is tasked with developing recommendations and draft legislation for expediting emergency rental assistance.
 FHFund and several of our longstanding partners were named in the legislation as members of the Workgroup, as well as other stakeholders representing Greater Minnesota.
 The rich community engagement of FHFund’s collaborative design process will feed into the legislative Workgroup, ensuring that a wide range of perspectives – including and especially the voices of individuals with lived expertise – are shaping that work.
 (Read the text of the legislation here.)

 FHFund is partnering with Imagine Deliver, a strategy consultant firm, to facilitate our collaborative design process.
 Here’s our plan for the next several months:

-- Phase 1: Community Engagement (Summer 2023): FHFund and Imagine Deliver will engage with community-based organizations, program administrators, public sector stakeholders, rental property owners, and individuals with lived experience through a series of interviews, listening sessions, and surveys.
+- Phase 1: Community Engagement (Summer 2023): FHFund and Imagine Deliver engaged with community-based organizations, program administrators, public sector stakeholders, rental property owners, and individuals with lived experience through a series of interviews, listening sessions, and surveys.
 In October, we published a summary of what we heard and key insights (read it here), and we shared an overview of what we learned in a webinar.
 You can view the presentation slides here.

-- Phase 2: Co-Design Sprint (Fall-Winter 2023): Building on learnings from the summer engagement, FHFund and Imagine Deliver will host co-creative workshops to design a unified vision for a transformed system.
+- Phase 2: Co-Design Sprint (Fall-Winter 2023): Building on learnings from the summer engagement, FHFund and Imagine Deliver will host co-creative workshops in November 2023 to design a unified vision for a transformed system.

 Aligning with others